Hungary

 Budapest

 In the heart of Hungary lies Budapest, a city divided by the majestic Danube River.
 Budapest separated by the Danube River to Buda and Pest sides, has beautiful attractions such as Bridges, Gellert Hill and thermal baths.
 Budapest is the city I studied in for a semester during Master’s, so most of my experiences in Hungary belong to this city.
-The interesting fact about Buda and Best sides is that they are different and not merely divided by a river.
-The Buda side is relatively tranquil and mostly residing locals, while the Pest side has many places for tourists and more apartments to rent to foreigners such as students.
-I chose to live in Buda side and despite the language barrier, living in a local area allowed me to immerse myself in Hungarian culture.
-Doing this had many benefits, first, tourist areas in all the cities I went to had more fraud in comparison to their residential area, second, I couldn’t communicate in English so had to learn and talk in Hungarian, third, instead of living in an apartment I lived in a two storey house in a clean calm beautiful area.
-However for choosing the place to live each person has their own preferences, for example, for me as a student not having nightlife was not an issue.
+While both sides of Buda and Pest are connected by iconic bridges, they each offer distinct atmospheres.
+The Buda side is relatively tranquil and mostly residing locals, while the Pest side is lively, bustling with tourist spots and apartments for rent, attractive location for students.
+I chose to live in Buda, where the having local neighbourhood and the challenge of overcoming the language barrier deepened my connection to Hungarian life.
+Doing this had many benefits, first, tourist areas in all the cities I went to had more fraud instances in comparison to their residential area, second, I couldn’t communicate in English so had to learn and talk in Hungarian, third, instead of living in an apartment I lived in a two-story house in a clean calm beautiful area.

 Photos of this gallery belong to Christmas time.
 The photo of me, holding a cup, belongs to the time I was enjoying the Christmas market and its atmosphere with friends in the city centre.

 One of my favorite memories is stumbling upon the Gingerbread City at Bálna.
-They had displayed ginger cookie houses, bridges, etc. resembling a tiny city containing Budapest structures.
-Bálna or Budapest Whale is a modern shopping mall resembling a majestic whale by the Danube River.
+They had displayed ginger cookie houses, bridges, etc. resembling a tiny city containing replicas of Budapest’s most famous structures.
+Bálna or Budapest Whale is a modern shopping mall shaped like a majestic whale located by the Danube River and offers a perfect blend of culture and commerce.

 The painting of a table is an art piece in a museum’s painting gallery.
 For me, it is filled with Hungarian-European Christmas traditions.
 The cake on the green plate is Beigli.
 Beigli is a rolled-up crust with filling, whereas walnut and poppy seed fillings are traditional ones as far as I’ve learned.
 I believe many traditional Hungarian sweets contain poppy seeds, and I liked it.